 Staff Research Scientist

 Yingzhong received his Ph.D. in physical chemistry from Umeå University, Sweden, under the supervision of Prof. Tomas Gillbro in 1999.
-The research during his stay in this Nordic country was focused on an ultrafast optical spectroscopic study of electronic excited-state energy and electron transfer processes in purple and green photosynthetic bacteria.
-He then joined the group of Prof. Alfred Holzwarth at the Max-Planck Institute for Radiation Chemistry (now the Max Planck Institute for Chemical Energy Conversion), Germany, where his work was centered on time-resolved spectroscopic characterization of artificial photosynthetic systems.
+His graduate research was focused on an ultrafast optical spectroscopic study of electronic excitation energy and electron transfer processes in purple and green photosynthetic bacteria.
+He then joined the group of Prof. Alfred Holzwarth at the Max-Planck Institute for Radiation Chemistry (now the Max Planck Institute for Chemical Energy Conversion) as a postdoctoral researcher, where his work was centered on time-resolved spectroscopic characterization of artificial photosynthetic systems.
 Yingzhong moved to California in 2000 where he had an extended stay in the group of Prof. Graham Fleming, University of California, Berkeley.
-There he was given the opportunities of exploring several challenging questions, such as the physical mechanisms underlying the nonphotochemical quenching process that regulates photosynthetic light harvesting in plants as a protective response to changes in excessive incident light intensity, ultrafast electronic excited-state phenomena in semiconducting single- and doubled-walled carbon nanotubes, and laser-induced drug delivery, etc. These studies involved use of a suite of ultrafast laser spectroscopic tools, including two- and three-pulse photon echo, heterodyne-detected transient grating and transient absorption spectroscopies.
-In 2009, Yingzhong joined the Chemical Sciences Division as a staff member, where he initiated a systematic ultrafast spectroscopy research at ORNL, with specific focuses on understanding fundamental energy and charge transport phenomena with high spatial, spectral and temporal resolution.
+There he fortunately had the opportunities of exploring several challenging questions, which include the physical mechanisms underlying the nonphotochemical quenching process that regulates photosynthetic light harvesting in plants as a protective response to excessive incident light radiation, ultrafast electronic excited-state phenomena in semiconducting single- and doubled-walled carbon nanotubes, and laser-induced drug delivery, etc. These studies involved use of a suite of complementary ultrafast laser spectroscopic tools, including two- and three-pulse photon echo, heterodyne-detected transient grating, and frequency-resolved transient absorption spectroscopies, etc. In 2009, Yingzhong joined the Chemical Sciences Division as a staff member, where he initiated a systematic ultrafast optical spectroscopy and microscopy research at ORNL, with specific focuses on understanding fundamental electronic excited-state phenomena with high spatial, spectral and temporal resolution.
 His research has since span from low-dimensional nanostructures, molecular systems to polymeric and semiconducting photovoltaic materials.
 In recent several years, he has been leading a systematic research effort to unravel the complex electronic dynamics in spatially heterogeneous systems using co-registered multimodal all-optical imaging techniques including femtosecond transient absorption, time-integrated and time-resolved photoluminescence, transmission and confocal reflectance microscopies in combination with specifically developed data analysis algorithms.
 His latest imaging efforts are focused on developing a separate multimodal optical microscope involving total internal reflection enabled wide-field Coherent anti-Stokes Raman scattering (CARS), fluorescence, second-harmonic and electronic sum-frequency generation microscopies for biological applications.
 Very recently, Yingzhong’s research has been further extending to quantum light spectroscopy and microscopy, an emerging field with enormous potential for non-invasive probing of biological and chemical processes in vivo and in operando as well as various highly promising imaging applications at truly ultralow light levels.